Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 At Ailwood Down, the trail soon becomes the Purbeck Way, which you’ll follow until you reach the coast at Ballard Point.

-If you have seen them before however, then head in the other direction, along the coast and on towards Swanage.
+If you have seen them before however, then head in the other direction, keeping with the ridge, and you’ll eventually descend towards Ulwell, a small hamlet just outside Swanage.

 Definitely a top-rated day out in Dorset – this one should not be missed!